 The Careers in Arts, Culture, and Entertainment program empowers students to channel their creativity into successful careers in these interdisciplinary and fast-changing fields.
 The program prepares students for the many diverse career paths in the arts, including artistic practice, arts administration, cultural institutions, museums, and both business and creative roles in the entertainment industry.

 Undergraduates of all majors and artistic interests are welcome!
-Students whose primary interest is writing are also encouraged to get involved with the Careers in Journalism and Creative Writing program.
+Students whose primary interest is writing or publishing are also encouraged to get involved with the Careers in Journalism and Creative Writing program.

 Resources to Pursue Your Artistic Vision

 Careers in Arts, Culture, and Entertainment provides a diverse range of resources – including advising, internships, and hands-on experiences – that allow students to grow as artists, develop as professionals, and pursue opportunities in a wide variety of disciplines.
 The program also sponsors collaborative experiences that give students the opportunity to learn and work with leading practitioners on projects that advance their creative and professional goals.

 Senior Program Director Benjamin Waltzer brings a wide range of professional experience to the role, and works closely with colleagues across the University, the Reva and David Logan Center for the Arts, and institutions and practitioners worldwide to build a network of opportunities for students.